Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_exceptions.md

 private bool OnException(ApizrException ex)
 {
-    // this is a global exception handler if (ex.InnerException is IOException)
+    // this is a global exception handling callback if (ex.InnerException is IOException)
 	{
 		// handle no network exception globally for example Alert.Show("No network", "Please check your connection and try again");

-        // Tell other exception handlers that we handled it yet return true;
+        // Tell other exception handling callbacks that we handled it yet return true;
 	}